Sachin844123/SecureChat/README.md

 - Sessions also expire after 2 users join
 - Create a new session to continue chatting

-## Deployment

-To deploy SecureChat to the internet so anyone can access it, see [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on deploying to:
-- Railway (recommended - easiest)
-- Render
-- Heroku
-- DigitalOcean
-- Your own VPS/Server

 ## Technical Documentation

 For detailed information about the encryption implementation, key exchange protocol, and session management, see [TECHNICAL_DOCUMENTATION.md](TECHNICAL_DOCUMENTATION.md).